Microsoft Access: Migration to SQL Server

 In previous versions of Access, including Access 2010, databases can also be converted to Access Data Projects (ADP) which are tied directly to one SQL Server database.
 This feature was removed from Access 2013.
 ADP's support the ability to directly create and modify SQL Server objects such as tables, views, stored procedures, and SQL Server constraints.
 The views and stored procedures can significantly reduce the network traffic for multi-table joins.
 SQL Server supports temporary tables and links to other data sources beyond the single SQL Server database.

 Finally, some Access databases are completely replaced by another technology such as ASP.NET or Java once the data is converted.
-However any migration may dictate major effort since the Access SQL language is a more powerful superset of standard SQL.
+However, any migration may dictate major effort since the Access SQL language is a more powerful superset of standard SQL.
 Further, Access application procedures, whether VBA and macros, are written at a relatively higher level versus the currently available alternatives that are both robust and comprehensive.
-Note that the Access macro language, allowing an even higher level of abstraction than VBA, was significantly enhanced in Access 2010 and again in Access 2013.
+The Access macro language, allowing an even higher level of abstraction than VBA, was significantly enhanced in Access 2010 and again in Access 2013.

-In many cases, developers build direct web-to-data interfaces using ASP.NET, while keeping major business automation processes, administrative and reporting functions that don't need to be distributed to everyone in Access for information workers to maintain.
+In many cases, developers build direct web-to-data interfaces using ASP.NET, while keeping major business automation processes, administrative and reporting functions that do not need to be distributed to everyone in Access for information workers to maintain.

 While all Access data can migrate to SQL Server directly, some queries cannot migrate successfully.
 In some situations, you may need to translate VBA functions and user defined functions into T–SQL or .NET functions / procedures.
 Crosstab queries can be migrated to SQL Server using the PIVOT command.